Vector35/blob_extractor/README.md

 * libmagic - Native libmagic file type identification library
 * [python-magic](https://github.com/ahupp/python-magic) - Python bindings for libmagic

+If the plugin is installed from the Binary Ninja plugin manager, the Python dependencies should install automatically.
+However, the `libmagic` native library must be installed manually.
+The instructions below provide guidance on how to install the plugin and its dependencies manually.
+Step 1 is required for all installation methods.

 ### Darwin

 1. Install the `libmagic` native library